Tristan816la/Coding-interview-best-practices/sorting.md

  Problem: since radix sort is essentially a counting sort for each digit, this approach can only apply to integers >= 0 or <= 0.

-Numbers with mixed signs are not studied in this doc
+Numbers with mixed signs are not studied in this chapter

 ## Summary